 Optimizely is the leading A/B testing tool by a fairly large margin.
 It’s easy to use – you don’t need to be technical to launch small tests – and the Stats Engine makes testing easier for beginners.

-Since the Conversion Sciences team uses this tool every single day, I asked them to give me a few thoughts on what they like and dislike about it.
+Here at Conversion Sciences, we use this tool every single day, so I asked them to give me a few thoughts on what they like and dislike about it.

 According to the team, Optimizely offers some of the following benefits.